Westerham Valley branch line: History

 Authorisation for the construction of the line was obtained in 1864, 1867 and 1870 by the South Eastern Railway (SER).
 No works having been undertaken by 1876, several local inhabitants, aware of the advantages of the railway and impatient for action, rallied together to sponsor a bill similar to the original 1864 bill.
 The line was to be built in two phases: phase one from Dunton Green via Brasted to Westerham, and phase two covering the 4 miles from Westerham to Oxted, where it would join the Oxted Line, the construction of which had not by then been completed.
 However, the second phase was never realised due to opposition from the SER.

-The line was authorised on 24 July 1876 and the Westerham Valley Railway Company was formed to oversee its construction and to take over formal ownership.
+The line was authorised by the Westerham Valley Railway Act 1876 (39 & 40 Vict. c. clxvi) on 24 July 1876 and the Westerham Valley Railway Company was formed to oversee its construction and to take over formal ownership.
 An agreement was then concluded in 1879 with the South Eastern Railway by which the latter would undertake the construction works and eventually operate the line.
 The actual cost of construction was in the region of £70,000 and the line opened on 7 July 1881.
 Initially, the service ran only from Westerham to Dunton Green where passengers wishing to travel to London Charing Cross (via Cannon Street) would have to change.
 Formal ownership of the line was transferred to the South Eastern Railway in August 1881 at which point the Westerham Valley Railway Company was dissolved.

 In 1899, SER merged with its bitter rival, the London, Chatham and Dover Railway (LCDR) to form the South Eastern and Chatham Railway (SECR).

 In 1923, the Westerham Valley branch, together with its operators the SECR, became part of the Southern Railway at the grouping.